Pricing

 During the Selling stage:

-Partners can use Metrics to articulate the proven value of your solution that has previously been delivered to potential customers.
-Early on, they can use M1s, and later in the Customer Lifecycle the Partner can work alongside the AE to build towards M2s, all in collaboration with the customer.
-We have discussed both M1s and M2s in previous instalments of this series, but in case you need a refresher:
+Partners can use Metrics to articulate the proven value of your solution to prospective customers.
+Early in the customer lifecycle, this means leaning on M1s.
+Later, the Partner can work alongside the AE to build toward M2s in collaboration with the customer.

 During the Closing stage: